rest-for-physics/framework/CONTRIBUTING.md

+# Contributing to REST

-## Contributing changes to the repository with Git
+## 1. Contributing changes to the repository with Git

 The Git system is an efficient way to track changes to the code in the repository `if used smartly`.
 The history of the code repository will be digested into `commits`.
 Being a commit a minimum change to